 Sarah has a degree in Journalism and English from Carleton University.
 Since graduating, she has built a career that includes time in government, the private sector and at skills-focused non-profit organizations.
 She has experience related to non-profit governance, fundraising, advocacy and marketing.
 She leads a team of passionate and dedicated employees committed to high-quality skills and innovation policy, reflecting the strengths of polytechnic education in Canada.
 In 2018, Sarah was awarded an honorary diploma in the Skilled Trades by Niagara College.

 Sarah is Chair of the CWB Welding Foundation and Vice-Chair of the Canadian Centre for Women in Science, Engineering, Trades and Technology (WinSETT Centre).

-Devon joined Polytechnics Canada as a policy analyst in January 2022.
-His work focuses on policy research and writing related to supporting learners for a changing labour market and enabling innovation activity through applied research.
-Devon holds a Master of Arts in Political Studies and Bachelor of Arts, Honours in Political Studies, both from Queen’s University.
+Devon’s work focuses on policy research and writing related to supporting learners for a changing labour market and enabling innovation activity through applied research.
+He holds a Master of Arts in Political Studies and Bachelor of Arts, Honours in Political Studies, both from Queen’s University.